NoahTheDuke/splint/docs/rules.md

 The rule name has two major requirements: either a `:pattern` form or a `:patterns` vector of forms, and either a `:replace` pattern or an `:on-match` function.

-Patterns are described in detail in [Patterns](patterns.md), but to give a brief overview, they are quoted literals or quoted collections that are compiled into functions that return `nil` if no match is found or a map (empty if no bindings are used or full of symbol-to-bound value pairs if bindings are used).
+Patterns are described in detail in [Patterns](patterns.md), but to give a brief overview, they are quoted forms that are compiled into functions that return `nil` if no match is found or a map (empty if no bindings are used or full of symbol-to-bound value pairs if bindings are used).
 Literals are matched with `=`, collection literals (lists, vectors, maps, and sets) have their type and size checked and then each expected internal is matched the same way.
 Any symbol that starts with a question-mark is treated as a binding.

 For example, if you want to match on an `if` that has `nil` in the else branch, you would write `'(if ?pred ?truthy nil)`.
 This is converted into a function that checks (in this order): The form is a list.
 The list is 4 elements long.
 The first element is the symbol `'if`.
 The second element can be any value and is bound to the symbol `?pred`.
 The third element can be any value and is bound to the symbol `?truthy?`.
 The fourth element is `nil`.